Byzantine-Robust Aggregation

 In a federated round, a coordinator sends a model to selected clients.
 Each client trains locally and returns an update.
 Ordinary averaging combines those updates directly.
 Byzantine-robust aggregation treats them as partly untrusted and applies a rule intended to reduce the influence of malicious or extreme contributions.

 Krum, introduced in the 2017 NeurIPS paper Machine Learning with Adversaries, chooses an update that is close to many other updates under a distance-based score.
-Later work studied coordinate-wise median and trimmed mean rules.
-These defenses often assume a bounded number of bad clients and enough separation between honest variation and attack behavior; those assumptions should be tested in the actual deployment.
+The paper also argued that linear combinations of worker vectors, including ordinary averaging, cannot tolerate even one Byzantine failure under its setting.
+Later work studied coordinate-wise median and trimmed mean rules with statistical-rate guarantees under specified assumptions.

 Origin and Deployment